HJBerwick/HJBerwick.github.io/_posts/2024-05-22-customer-segmentation.md

 ##### Feature Scaling

-Again, as k-means is a distance based algorithm, it is reliant on an understanding of how similar, or different, data points are across different dimensions in n-dimensional space, and thus the application of Feature Scaling is extremely important.
+Again, as k-means is a distance-based algorithm, it is reliant on an understanding of how similar, or different, data points are across different dimensions in n-dimensional space, and thus the application of Feature Scaling is extremely important.

 Feature Scaling is where we force the values from different columns to exist on the same scale, in order to enhance the learning capabilities of the model.
 There are two common approaches for this, Standardisation, and Normalisation.